nokia-eda/docs/docs/user-guide/topologies.md

 To assist with this process, EDA provides a couple of methods to generate the required `TopoNode` and `TopoLink` resources based on an abstracted input:

-* using topology file
+* using a topology file
-* or using topology generator
+* or using the topology generator

 ### Topology file